oracle/cloudtestdrive/AppDev/helidon-k8s/APIGateway/apigateway-lab.md

 Check the base endpoint of the API Deployment.
-This will be the base URL that the end-client we'll be using:
+This will be the base URL that the end-clients we'll be using:

 ![image-20200515151130310](images/image-450.png)